 In subtropical and eucalypt forests participants will have the opportunity to discover an amazing natural world.
 At the same time Wild Mountains can reinforce its educational programs with examples of renewable power generation.

-We at Wild Mountains recognise the traditional owners, the Midginberri tribe of the Yugambeh language group who lived in this area for many thousands of years.
-As present custodians we acknowledge their culture and story and endeavour to the best of our abilities to nurture this land for future generations.
+We at Wild Mountains recognise the traditional custodians, acknowledging that they are part of the oldest living culture on earth, living on, shaping and managing this land for tens of thousands of years.
+The Midginberri tribe of the Yugambeh language grouping are the traditional custodians, who continue to have an enduring connection to this land.
+As present carers we acknowledge thier culture and story and endeavour to the best of our abilities to nurture this land for future generations.